Looking for things to do in the Fall in New Hampshire?

 I’ll admit, I wasn’t always drawn to New Hampshire.
 I considered myself a “city girl” long before I considered myself a “nature girl”.
 Since moving to New England, my appreciation has been a slow and gradual one over time.

 In fact, sometimes I get so panicked like if I have my head down looking at my phone or if I’m driving, I might miss something outside.
 Each encounter I have with Fall in New Hampshire and New England is so special to me.
 I don’t want to miss any of it.

 Drum roll, please….
 Fall-la-la-la-la-la-laahhhh.
 Fall.
 Let’s go, baby!

 Lucky 7 Stables: Londonderry, NH

-I took my sister to Lucky 7 Stables in New Hampshire as a birthday treat.
+Horseback riding is one of my favorite New Hampshire fall activities.
+I took my sister to Lucky 7 Stables to riding in the foliage as a birthday treat.
 One of the traditions we have as a family is to celebrate birthdays over a period of days and involve at least one group activity.
 Because why celebrate just one day… right? 😉

 I’m so glad we came here!
-We all absolutely LOVED this riding experience.
+We all absolutely LOVED this experience.
 We did a guided Western-style trail ride, rambling through the woods for 5 miles.

 In some places, the trail narrowed up and down gullies, which really made you stay alert and made it a thrilling experience.
 I kept having to tell my horse, “Boomer to keep going.”
 He needed encouragement sometimes. 😊